Spotifyd/spotifyd/README.md

 as shown [further down](#command-line-arguments).

-The default is to build spotifyd with an ALSA backend, but it is possible to build with other audio backends, making Spotifyd availible on platforms other than Linux, by adding the `--no-default-features` argument to cargo and supplying an alternative backend (see the _Configuration_ section).
+The default is to build spotifyd with an ALSA backend, but it is possible to build with other audio backends, making Spotifyd available on platforms other than Linux, by adding the `--no-default-features` argument to cargo and supplying an alternative backend (see the _Configuration_ section).